robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ### 2.5.1 Documented Keyword Information

 > [!IMPORTANT]
-> LXX List the information that can be found in a keyword documentation.
+> LXX Recall the information that can be found in a keyword documentation.
 (K1)

 The Keyword Documentation is structured so, that it contains first the library or resource documentation, followed by a list of all keywords that are available in that library or resource file.